 Full TitleA Phase Ib Study of the Safety and Pharmacology of Atezolizumab Administered with Cobimetinib in Patients with Locally Advanced or Metastatic Solid Tumors

-MPDL3280A is an investigational drug designed to improve the immune system’s ability to recognize and destroy cancer cells by blocking PD-L1, a protein made by some cancers.
-MPDL3280A is given intravenously (by vein).
+Atezolizumab is an investigational immunotherapy drug designed to improve the immune system’s ability to recognize and destroy cancer cells by blocking PD-L1, a protein made by some cancers.
+It is approved for treating bladder cancer; its use in this study is considered investigational.
+It is given intravenously (by vein).

 Cobimetinib works by inhibiting MEK, a protein which fuels cancer growth.
 It is approved for treating advanced melanoma.
 It is taken orally (by mouth).